Cold Acclimation and Acclimatization in Humans

 By the same token, it is possible to lose weight by not wearing quite so many clothes in cold weather, yes you will feel cold and your body will make you hungry in order to eat, but if you can get through this and avoid eating more than normal, always being a bit cold is a good way to lose weight.

 Explorers who attempt feats of extreme endurance in polar and mountainous regions will often calculate the work they have to do (in KJ or calories), the food they need and balance this with the weight of carrying that food (and fuel to heat/cook it).
 They can then build into their planning that they will lose weight during their feat, though ensure that they are not so badly affected that their performance drops too much.
-Unlike early polar explorers, their modern day counterparts can rely on a predictably quick return to the nutritionally enhanced heated modern world without too much trouble.
+Unlike early polar explorers, their modern day counterparts can rely on a predictably quick return to the nutritionally enhanced and heated modern world without too much trouble.

 One of the healthiest diets of all is the traditional high protein and high fat with little carbohydrate or plant food diet eaten by groups of people who are the Arctic dwellers of various Inuit groups.
 This diet also supplies a daily intake of calories greater than that in more temperate climates.
 The key is that while high in fat, the fat is burnt off in keeping the body warm, it's the balance of food in and energy used that is important.